MaximNikolaevv/SoftwareUniversity-JS/README.md

 # SoftwareUniversity
-This is JS basics's exercises.
+This is my SoftwareUniversity's path with JS.